top of page

 Menopause and Memory Loss: What’s Normal, What’s Not, and How to Improve Brain Fog After 40

 Experiencing memory issues during menopause - often called brain fog - is common and usually temporary.
 Hormonal changes, especially declining estrogen, can affect focus, recall, and mental clarity.
 While occasional forgetfulness is normal, persistent or severe cognitive decline may need medical attention.
 Lifestyle strategies like better sleep, stress reduction, targeted exercise, and proper nutrition can significantly improve memory and brain function during menopause.
-Ta
+Tabl

 Written by Sandra Obrdalj - Certified Menopause Health Coach | Women’s Fitness Specialist